-Students can access our wide network of NPO partners to volunteer for causes they believe in.
+Access our wide network of nonprofit partners to serve for causes you believe in.

-The program takes students through four stages – each named after one of Colorado’s 14er summits on the famous Decalibron Loop trail.
+The program takes students through four stages – each named after one of Colorado’s 14er summits on the famous Decalibron Loop.

-In year 1, students are encouraged to volunteer as much as possible with a diverse collection of opportunities.
+In year one, students are encouraged to serve and explore as much as possible with a diverse collection of opportunities.
 In the years after, they’re guided to narrow their focus for greater impact in a cause they believe in.
-The student’s journey culimates in a larger Legacy Project.
+The student’s journey culminates in a larger Legacy Project.
 What their path looks like is largely up to them.
 We’re along for their ride, ready with guidance, resources, and tools to fully support their dreams of impact.

 HOW IT ALL STARTED

-After teaching high schoolers from diverse ethnic and resourced backgrounds for the better part of a decade, Nicole Mahobian was concerned.
+After teaching high schoolers from diverse racial, ethnic and socioeconomic backgrounds for the better part of a decade, Nicole Mahobian was concerned.
 Her students, regardless of their GPA, were not graduating with clear perspective, purpose, or passion.
-They were floating – some achieving and others falling behind – but both entering the the real world without knowing what they wanted to be about or what role they could play.
+They were floating – some achieving and others falling behind – but both entering the real world without knowing what they wanted to be or how they could make a difference.

 Mahobian knew more could be offered.